 - Batteries – You’ll need two to three, depending on the voltage of your trolling motor.
 Refer to the exact quantity with the battery chart above.

 - Terminal ends – You can get these or other kinds of battery connectors.
-They will be attached with terminal ends so you can connect them with the batteries.
-These terminal ends are situated on the motor electrical leads.
+They will be attached to terminal ends so you can connect them to the batteries.
+These terminal ends are situated on the motor’s electrical leads.

 - Battery charger – You need this to recharge your batteries after every use.